 NOTE: Please note that all the items above such as electronics, packing help and other equipment are not gender-specific, so please feel free to refer to the links above!

 What NOT To Take With You To Iceland

 As a general rule – please do not over pack.
-It is true, the weather is unpredictable in Iceland and you will need to take quite some stuff with you, but you do not need 3 hiking pants and 2 jackets, just one of each is enough.
+It is true, the weather is unpredictable in Iceland and you will need to take quite some stuff with you, but you do not need 3 hiking pants and 2 Iceland winter coats, just one of each is enough.

 Here are the items that I think you should NOT take with you in your Iceland adventure:

 - Headlamp in the summer

 - A hairdryer – it takes a lot of space, it might not work if you are coming from the USA and most of the hotels will have it in any way (ask for it if it is not in the room)